 - It is best to take capsules with a meal

-- Taking it without a meal or oil is also possible and is not completely “useless” - but it does not create the most optimal conditions for high bioavailability.
+- Taking it without food or oil is also possible and not completely “useless” – but it does not create the optimal conditions for high bioavailability.